H. Reid: Photography

 Author Lewis describes Reid as a "consummate artist of the black & white image."
 At a time when many rail photographers concentrated on still photos taken from front and side profiles, Reid created unusual shots.
-Taken from above and below, Reid's photographs often included scenery or surrounding features in the genre described in depth in author Leo Marx's 1964 book The Machine in the Garden.
+Taken from above and below, his photographs often included scenery or surrounding features in the genre described in depth in author Leo Marx's 1964 book The Machine in the Garden.

-The travels of Reid and his friends in search of rail subjects took him to sites as far from Hampton Roads as Louisiana, New England, and the Hudson River Valley in New York.
+Reid's travels in search of rail subjects took him to sites as far from Hampton Roads as Louisiana, New England, and the Hudson River Valley in New York.
 The hobby of rail photography was still emerging, and Reid occasionally slept in logging camps and rose early to catch the work of steam locomotives on the short line railroads which were the last bastion of steam in the United States.

 Death

 Reid died in 1992, aged 67.